What makes a good English student at Sacred Heart

 Whilst we have worked closely with The Literacy Company to ensure that this approach provides the best opportunities for the children of Sacred Heart, we also recognise the importance of being flexible and adapting to the needs of the children.
 As so, we are supplementing these units with additional writing opportunities, where the children are being given the change write, edit and re-draft at length, as well as investigate poetry in detail, including learning to recite a poem by heart.

-In addition to this, extended writing opportunities are planned throughout the wider curriculum, which is new to the school in 2018, so that the children have more opportunities to work towards greater depth writing.
+In addition to this, extended writing opportunities are planned throughout the wider curriculum so that the children have more opportunities to work towards greater depth writing.
+This approach had a fantastic impact across the curriculum last year and we are looking to build upon this in 2019-2020.

 We know that some of the vocabulary around Primary English can be very confusing, so please click on the link below to see a handy jargon buster: